Now that I have oo’mämē, what do I do with it?

 Can I buy just one jar or two of one flavor etc.???

 Sure!
-You can buy whatever combination you like, but we recommend starting with the combo 2-pack as they are very different flavors and experience and it DOUBLES the variety of dishes you can make.
+You can buy whatever combination you like, but we recommend starting with the Chinese & Mexican or Moroccan & Indian 2-packs, as they are very different flavors and experience and it DOUBLES the variety of dishes you can make.
+Or what about trying the 4-pack that gives you one of each: Chinese, Mexican, Moroccan and Indian?

 Can I send oo’mämē as a gift?

-We would love that.
-Just add the recipient’s name and address in the Ship To field and add your greeting in the Comment field and we will do the rest.
+We would love that and we have created a 4 pack sampler for that very reason!
+Just add the recipient’s name and address in the Ship To field and add your name in the Comment field and we will do the rest.
 Your friends will be so impressed that you are on the cutting edge of a culinary revolution!

 How long will it take for my product to arrive?

-Our products ship Priority Mail from USPS, and we expect shipping to take 2-3 days.
+Our products ship either Fedex or Priority Mail from USPS, and we expect shipping to take 2-4 days.
 We try our best to ship any orders that we receive by noon CST that same day (but we’re a small company)!
 We will keep you posted if there are any delays in getting your order out the door.

 How much is shipping in the US?

-For two or more jars, priority mail shipping is included in the price.
-For one jar, there is a flat fee of $3.99
+For orders $32 and up, priority mail shipping is included in the price.
+For smaller orders, there is a flat fee of $3.99

 Do you ship internationally?